sdylewski/Stealthchanger/docs/CableManagement/ElectricalDistribution.md

 ## Power
-Make sure that the V_in and GND wire that goes from the PSU to your wago's or distribution board has a thicker gauge as it will carry the power of all the toolheads combined.
+Make sure that the V_in and GND wire that goes from the PSU to your wagos or distribution board has a thicker gauge as it will carry the power of all the toolheads combined.
 To calculate the wire gauge, calculate the max power consumption of all your toolheads combined, take a healthy margin and use a wire gauge calculator that gives you the cross section or AWG required.

 ## CAN termination layout and common issues